What Is Dux Quest?

 How can Dux Quest affect my potential new house?

-The last thing you need when you purchase a home is to discover black dux quest piping and then have to replace the plumbing in order to fully insure your new home.
+The last thing you need when you purchase a home is to discover black polybutylene piping and then have to replace the plumbing in order to fully insure your new home.

 How can we help you?